RV weather safety guide: How to survive extreme heat, cold, and high winds

 - Seek substantial shelter: If lightning is within 5 miles, move to a permanent building or a metal-topped tow vehicle.

 - Protect your electronics: Use an EMS (electrical management system) or high-quality surge protector at the pedestal.
-During a lightning storm, it is best to physically unplug from shore power to prevent a high-voltage surge from bypassing your protection.
+During a lightning storm, it is best to physically unplug from shore power to prevent a high-voltage surge from overpowering your protection.

 When to evacuate: Knowing your limits